wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 ### Remote Server Shutdown/Restart via SOAP API
-With Identity Server 5.12.0, the capability of the SOAP API to initiate server shutdowns or restarts has been disabled by default.
+With Identity Server 5.12.0, the capability of the SOAP APIs to initiate server shutdowns or restarts has been disabled by default.
 If these features are required, add the following configurations to the ```deployment.toml``` file to enable the features.

 ``` js
 [server]